aruneshapk/AAPL-Stock-Price-Prediction/README.md

 Uses Concepts from Neural Networks such as Long Short Term Memory (LSTM) to train and test the data.
 Libraries Used - Matplotlib, Numpy, Pandas, Keras, Tensorflow Libraries.

-Used 50 DMA (50-Day Moving Average instead of 100-DMA) to improve the accuracy
+Used 50 DMA (50-Day Moving Average instead of 100-DMA) and ran the code for epochs to improve the accuracy